What Does a Controller Do?

 - Develops bank relationships

-- Creates and maintain internal accounting controls and procedures
+- Creates and maintains internal accounting controls and procedures

 - Supports decision-making and planning activities